 Incorporated by Royal Charter in 1921.
 Formed by a merger in 2006 of the Institution of Electrical Engineers and the Institution of Incorporated Engineers.
-Sector: Engineering and technology About: The IET is a world-leading professional organisation sharing and advancing knowledge to promote science, engineering and technology across the world.
-It provides a Professional Home for Life® for engineers and technicians and is a trusted source of Essential Engineering Intelligence®.
-Their offering includes: membership and professional registration, intelligence and research, knowledge sharing and solutions, accreditation, awards and scholarships, volunteering, government policy, thought leadership and societal impact.
+Sector: Engineering and technology About: The IET is a world-leading professional organisation and charity, sharing and advancing knowledge to promote science, engineering and technology across the world.
+It provides a Professional Home for Life[®] for engineers and technicians and is a trusted source of Essential Engineering Intelligence[®].
+Their offering includes: membership and professional registration, intelligence and research, knowledge sharing and solutions, accreditation, awards and scholarships, volunteering, government policy, education programmes and resources, thought leadership and societal impact.
 Mission: To inspire, inform and influence the global engineering community, supporting technology innovation to meet the needs of society.
 Vision: Working to engineer a better world.

 Members: Members contribute to the advancement of science, engineering and technology.
-They work in a wide range of disciplines in the following sectors: built environment, design and production, energy, information and communications, healthcare and transport.
-Approximate number of members: 154,000 O M Licensed to award: EngTech IEng CEng ICT Tech Registered members: 5,580 8,850 41,093 773 - Grades of Membership: Student; Apprentice; Associate; Technician (TMIET); Member (MIET); Fellow (FIET); Honorary Fellow (HonFIET). - Specialist interest groups: 100+ local and technical networks in 148 countries around the world.
+They work in a wide range of disciplines in the following sectors: built environment, electrical, digital and cyber, design and production, energy, information and communications, healthcare and transport.
+Approximate number of members: 156,000 O M Licensed to award: EngTech IEng CEng ICT Tech Registered members: 5,549 8,518 40,661 862 - Grades of Membership: Student; Apprentice; Associate; Technician (TMIET); Member (MIET); Fellow (FIET); Honorary Fellow (HonFIET). - Specialist interest groups: 100+ local and technical networks in 148 countries around the world.
 Member benefits - Structure: Operational bases in the UK, China, Hong Kong, India and the US.
 Q Contact details: